Questions to Ask When Hiring a Web Designer

-With so many website builder options available, many graphic designers, as well as marketing consultants and even photographers, have added website design to their services.
+Because many website builder options are available, graphic designers, marketing consultants, and even photographers have added website design to their services.
 They may have learned to work with a website builder (examples include: Wix, Weebly, Squarespace, Godaddy’s website builder) or even have a basic knowledge of WordPress.
 However, they may not have the skills or experience to develop and maintain a search-friendly website that will grow and change along with your business.

-Here are five essential questions to ask that will help you determine their level of expertise in web design and development skills.
+Here are five essential questions to help you determine their web design and development skills.
 You’ll be able to tell if they are a graphic designer that has learned to work with a website builder:

 1. Where can I find current and past examples of your work?

 Ideally, they have a website with a portfolio and links to current clients and sites they’ve designed.
 Carefully examining their portfolio and work samples can help you assess their overall style and skills.
-Their work samples also can be a jumping-off point to discuss their more technical skills, including how they built their business’ website.
-If they used a website builder, or with WordPress using a theme designed by someone else, that is an important indicator their web design and development skills are not as strong as would best support your business.
+Their work samples can also be a jumping-off point to discuss their technical skills, including how they built their business’ website.
+If they used a website builder, that is a significant indicator that their web design and development skills are not as strong as would best support your business.